 According to a study published in the Journal of the Canadian Dental Association, activated carbon filters (activated charcoal), removes some fluoride.
-Avoiding fluoride and detoxing from it is important for oral health, proper immune system functioning, and healthy kidneys and liver.
+Avoiding fluoride and detoxing from it are important for oral health, proper immune system functioning, and healthy kidneys and liver.

-Drinking water is essential to good health; however, typical tap water is toxic and laden with chemicals, toxins and fluoride.
+Drinking water is essential to good health — however, typical tap water is toxic and laden with chemicals, toxins and fluoride.
 It’s a good idea to limit ingestion whenever possible and use an activated charcoal water filter.

 6. Emergency Toxin Removal

 One of the most common activated charcoal uses is to remove toxins and chemicals in the event of ingestion.
 Most organic compounds, pesticides, mercury, fertilizer and bleach bind to activated charcoal’s surface, allowing for quicker elimination, while preventing their absorption in the body.

 Activated charcoal can also be used as an antidote in the event of an accidental, or purposeful, overdose of many pharmaceutical drugs and over-the-counter medications.
 It’s effective for aspirin, opium, cocaine, morphine and acetaminophen overdose.